snowman-repos/book/account_managers/README.md

 Of course, most clients aren't like that at all.
 However your relationship with them does depend a lot on your own behaviour during those initial conversations.
 You have to set the tone.
 You are the expert.
 They are paying your organistion for your organisation's expertise.
 They need to be confident that you know what you're talking about, that you're worth the money they're paying, and that you're being honest.
 If they are not confident in your expert advice then the project will inevitably run into potential disasters such as the client demanding changes based on their own arbitrary design decisions or design by committee.
 Your team will end up working on a project that's going in a direction that they dislike and disagree with, killing their motivation and causing tension between you and them that may also put other projects at risk.

+Part of getting to know the client is also getting to know their team, who else might be using the work that your team produces.
+Increasingly, many organisations have in-house development teams.
+This may be a cause for conflict if you cannot present your work in a way that conforms to their processes or understanding, or otherwise it may actually make life easier for you as they are more likely to be able to understand code deliverables without requiring extensive documentation.
+If there is already an in-house development team, then you may find yourself questioning why your team has been engaged to work on the web project.
+The answer is of course time.
+In-house teams are usually too busy with day-to-day maintenance to even consider how to improve and optimise the design, or the code, or even to learn about new industry techniques that could be used to evolve the project.

 ### Be an expert

 In order for the client to be confident in your _expert_ advice, your advice does indeed need to be _expert_.